 - Hyperlink text should not include the entire URL (except for resources likely to be printed, like a Word document)

-- If the hyperlink leads to a file download, the text mentions this
+- If the hyperlink leads to a file download, the text or image mentions this

-- For web content, if the hyperlinked resource will open in a new tab (or window) of the browser, the text mentions this
+- For web content, if the hyperlinked resource will open in a new tab (or window) of the browser, the text or image mentions this:

 - Hyperlink text is underlined and colored differently from surrounding text